Barramundi: Australian cuisine

 In Australia, such is the demand for the fish that a substantial amount of barramundi consumed there is actually imported.
-This has placed economic pressure on Australian producers, both fishers and farmers, whose costs are greater due to remoteness of many of the farming and fishing sites, as well as stringent environmental and food safety standards placed on them by government.
+This has placed economic pressure on Australian producers, both fishers and farmers, whose costs are greater due to remoteness of many of the farming and fishing sites, as well as stringent environmental and food safety standards placed on them by the government.
 While country-of-origin labelling has given consumers greater certainty over the origins of their barramundi at the retail level, there have been changes to align food labelling standards to food service outlets with regard to barramundi.

 Bengali cuisine

 Barramundi, known as "Deshi Bhetki" (Bengali : দেশি ভেটকি) are also called "Koral" (Bengali: কোরাল) is a popular fish among Bengali people, mainly served in festivities such as marriages and other important social events.
 It is cooked as bhetki machher paturi, bhetki machher kalia, or coated in crumbled biscuit (similar to golden bread crumbs) and pan fried.

 It is very popular among people who are usually sceptical about eating fish with a lot of bones.
 Bhetki fillets have no bones in them.
 In Bengali cuisine, therefore, fried bhetki fillets are popular and considered to be of good quality.
 The dish is commonly called "fish fry".